-Well bred bulldogs aren’t susceptible to all or any of these diseases, but like all living creatures, bulldogs can still fall victim to certain health disorders.
+Well bred bulldogs aren’t susceptible to all or any of these diseases, but like all living creatures, they can still fall victim to certain disorders.
 Some common conditions of this breed include:

-Purchasing your puppy from a good breeder can significantly reduce your risk of buying a French bulldog with little health problems.
+Purchasing your puppy from a good breeder can significantly reduce your risk of getting a French bulldog with certain problems.
 Ask your breeder about the health of the parent dogs, as well as for complete medial records.

-Breeding French bulldogs is a difficult and expensive process and is certainly not for everyone.
-However, many people try to breed bulldogs, only to discover after they’ve delivered a litter in which the pups have extensive health issues.
-However, they will try to sell them anyway, just to get their money back.
+Breeding French bulldogs is a difficult and expensive process and this kind of challenge is certainly not for everyone.
+However, many people try to breed them, only to discover after they’ve delivered a litter, that the pups have extensive health issues.
+In many cases, they will try to sell them anyway, just to get their money back.
 For this reason, you want to be extremely wary when shopping.
 Check your AKC community should you have more questions.

 At CT Breeder, we advise hopeful pet owners to do the following when looking for the right close seller, even that is not AKC registered:

-Finally, always thoroughly investigate the breeder about any potential health problems, family history and any other questions or concerns about your future puppy.
+Finally, always thoroughly investigate or browse the seller about any potential health problems, family history and any other questions or concerns about your future puppy.
 The best breeders will be willing to address any and all concerns, while puppy mills will shy away from even your most basic questions.

-If you’re interested in purchasing a French bulldog puppy of almost any color and are in search for a perfect match, turn to CT Breeder and ask about their French bulldog puppies for sale.
+If you’re interested in purchasing a beautiful French bulldog puppy of almost any color and are in search for a perfect match, turn to CT Breeder current location and ask about their French bulldog puppies for sale – (203) 920-4950.